Severe Social Anxiety: A Debilitating Condition

 The effects of severe social anxiety can permeate every aspect of an individual’s life.
 For those able to work it may mean taking jobs that are not suitable or appropriate to their skills.
 For those in professional settings it may manifest as a reluctance to speak up in meetings, difficulty presenting to groups, or challenges in networking and career advancement.
 For some it can result in difficulties working in any capacity.
 This in turn can have a severe impact on financial stability and housing.

-In educational contexts, students might struggle with class participation, group projects, or even attending classes regularly.
+In educational contexts, students of all ages may struggle with class participation, friendships, group activities, or regular attendance.
 In some instances, social anxiety can result in people completely dropping out of school, college or university.
-In many aspects of life social anxiety can result in people accepting second best and not speaking up, for instance to make a complaint or to stand up for their rights.

 Personal relationships can also suffer.
 Individuals with severe social anxiety may find it challenging to initiate conversations, make friends, or pursue romantic relationships.
 Even maintaining existing relationships can be difficult, as the person may frequently cancel plans or avoid social gatherings.
 The lack of self-esteem which is often associated with social anxiety disorder can also mean that sufferers are more vulnerable to abuse.

 The digital age has introduced new challenges for those with social anxiety.
-While online communication might seem like a far safer alternative, many individuals still experience anxiety when engaging in video calls, sending emails, or interacting on social media platforms.
+While online communication might seem easier than face-to-face alternatives, many individuals may still experience severe anxiety when engaging in calls, chats, posts or interacting on social media platforms.

 Long-term Consequences and comorbidities

-If left untreated, severe social anxiety can lead to a range of secondary issues including depression, social isolation and loneliness and an increased risk of developing other anxiety disorders.
-The “context” section of the NICE social anxiety guidance for professionals states there is a significant degree of comorbidity between social anxiety disorder and other mental health problems, most notably depression (19%), substance-use disorder (17%), GAD (5%), panic disorder (6%), and PTSD (3%).
+If left untreated, severe social anxiety can lead to a range of secondary issues including depression, social isolation and loneliness alongside an increased risk of developing other anxiety disorders.
+NICE social anxiety guidance for professionals states there is a significant degree of comorbidity between social anxiety disorder and other mental health problems.
+This is why it is so important to find help especially if you feel you are struggling.

 Treatment